Giskard-AI/giskard-hub/script-docs/oss/sdk/reference/raget/knowledge_base.rst

 :og:description: RAGET Knowledge Base Reference - Documentation for knowledge base classes and utilities in the RAG Evaluation Toolkit.
-Learn how to create and manage knowledge bases for RAG evaluation.
+Learn how to create and manage knowledge bases for RAG evaluation of LLM agents.

 Knowledge Base
 ==============